RetroAchievements/docs/docs/general/faq.md

 ### Why can't I see my new profile picture?

 Press `Ctrl + F5` (on most browsers).
 Sometimes after you've changed your profile picture (also known as avatar or user pic) and you need to refresh your browser cache; in most browsers `Ctrl + F5` is the quickest way to do it.

 ### My welcome email has gone missing!

+First, check your spam folder to make sure it didn't get lost.
+Additionally, wait a bit just in case the email is taking a while to send.

-Unfortunately sometimes the welcome email has been known to go missing.
-If this happens, please log in with your username/password you registered with, then visit your settings page.
+If it still hasn't shown up, please log in with your username/password you registered with, then visit your settings page.
 At the top you'll find the option to resend your registration email.

 ### How do I reset my password?
-(If I don't remember my password)

 Right Here:
 [https://retroachievements.org/resetPassword.php](https://retroachievements.org/resetPassword.php)